William D. Ford Direct Unsubsidized Loan Program

 A student's need is not a factor in determining eligibility for an Unsubsidized Loan.
 That is, students may qualify for an Unsubsidized Loan regardless of their own or their families' incomes.

 The Unsubsidized Direct Ford Loan requires the borrower to be responsible for the interest that accrues each month, even while the borrower is in school.
 Interest is charged beginning the day the loan is paid to you until the day the loan is repaid in full.
 These charges will NOT be paid by the Federal Government.
-The interest rate on Unsubsidized Direct Loans is fixed at 6.8%.
-A statement of accrued interest will be sent to you around in January and again in July.
+The interest rate on Unsubsidized Direct Loans taken out for the academic year of July 1, 2017 thru June 30, 2018 is fixed at 4.45% for undergraduates and 6.0% for graduate students.
+A statement of accrued interest will be sent to you in January and again in July.

 You must accept the loan in Self Service before we can process the funds for you.
 First time borrowers are also required to sign a master promissory note and complete a Loan Entrance Counseling on the web before loan funds may be disbursed.
-The master promissory note is available on the Federal Student Aid website at http://studentloans.gov .
-Loan Entrance Counseling can be found at http://www.uwec.edu/finaid/entrance_counseling .
+The master promissory note and the Loan Entrance Counseling are available on the Federal Student Aid website at http://studentloans.gov .
+You will need your FSA ID to sign in.

 You may pay the accumulating interest while you are in school or you have the option of capitalizing the interest.
 Capitalizing interest means adding unpaid, accumulated interest to the principal balance of the loan.
 Capitalization increases the total cost of your loan...if you choose to let your interest be capitalized, you will repay more money in total than if you pay the interest while you are in school.
 Whichever option you choose, you are responsible for paying the full amount of all interest on the Unsubsidized Loan.